Yasi92/Home-Care-Services-Lilien/README.md

 1. [Bootstrapv4.5.3](https://getbootstrap.com/)
-- This was used for the main layout of the 3 pages and modal gallery.
+- This was used for the main layout, forms, alerts and other elements.

 2. [Balsamiq](https://balsamiq.com/wireframes/)
 - This was used to create mockups during the design process.